LeafMountain/Website/_games/2-restAshored.md

 ---
 layout: game
 title: 'Rest A-shored'
-meta: 'A group of teenagears are stranded on an island and have no idea how to survive.
+meta: 'A group of teenagers are stranded on an island and have no idea how to survive.
 Its your job to try and guide these defiant people and help them survive until they find a way to get home again.'
 coverImg: img/RestAshored/cover.png
 logo: img/RestAshored/logo.png
 category: game
 tags:
     - C++
-    - Unreal Engine 4
-    - 4 weeks
+    - UE4
-duration: '1'
+duration: '1' #4 weeks
 engine: 'Unreal Engine 4'
 languages: C++
 roles: 'Programmer'
 github: 'https://github.com/LeafMountain/RestAshored'
 ---
 ## The Idea
-A group of teenagears are stranded on an island and have no idea how to survive.
+A group of teenagers are stranded on an island and have no idea how to survive.
 Its your job to try and guide these defiant people and help them survive until they find a way to get home again.

 <br/>
 <center>
-<iframe width="80%" height="500" src="https://www.youtube.com/embed/qiopL5JH13k" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe class="video" src="https://www.youtube.com/embed/qiopL5JH13k" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br/>
 <i> The intro cinematic to the game. </i>
 </center>

 <center>
-<iframe width="80%" height="500" src="https://www.youtube.com/embed/4HDeKBsptXE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe class="video" src="https://www.youtube.com/embed/4HDeKBsptXE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br/>
 <i> One of the developers playing the game. </i>
 </center>

 ## The Parsing System
-My main task for this project was to create the system that translates text into commands the designers can use.
+My main focus during this project was to create the system that translates text into commands the designers can use.
+We used an external "speech to text"-plugin called Sphinx.
+The output from Sphinx were the input used in the parsing system.
+The system tries to find out if the words are a "Name", "Action" or "Object".

-We used an external voice to text plugin.
-To be able to use the input we needed a parsing system.
-I tried to emulate the action a user would do if he was using a mouse.
-The player first selects a unit by saying its name.
-This connects the unit's listener to the voice input system.
-Then the player is expected to issue a command with the use of a verb.
-After the verb has been said the parser looks for an object.
-This will trigger certain events later down the line that the designer can use to create the desired behavior.
+* If the name is in the beginning of the sentence the unit corresponding to that name is selected (registered as a listener to the command system).
+* The next thing it looks for is an action like "pick up", "eat" or "hug".
+* The last part of the command is what to do the Action to so it tries to identify an Object.

+When the system have recognized the whole command it is sent out to the listener.
+The listener have different events that the desginers of the game could use to create the desired action in game.

+These are examples of some phrases that worked in the game;

 <table style="text-align:center; width: 80%;">
     <tr>